 For some proper comfort food by the fireplace, why not make your chili cheese fries?
 This is a tin foil dinner that works perfectly when you’re camping, thanks to the minimal fuss and mess.

-- Use a small packet of frozen French fries and pour them into a tin foil boat that you’ve made, spray them with cooking oil, cover them up, and pop them on the campfire BBQ or grill to cook.
+- Use a small packet of frozen French fries and pour them into a tin foil boat you’ve made; spray them with cooking oil, cover them up, and cook them on the campfire BBQ or grill.

-- Once done, open the foil back up and pour a jar of chili on them and top them with loads of jack cheese and mozzarella.
+- Once done, open the foil back up, pour a jar of chili on them, and top them with loads of jack cheese and mozzarella.
 Fold the foil up again and return to the heat for a little while to let the cheese melt.